| No Brainstoppers! I made this term up so don't try to find it anywhere else. A "brainstopper" is something you say or do that causes the mind of an

 time, they wouldn't hear a word you said.
 The stage part of your dynamic public speaking skills includes when and how to use props.

-Look at your word choice and actions carefully before you exhibit them
+Look at your word choice and actions carefully before you exhibit them on stage.
+It is hard enough to keep attention in today's short

 attention span environments.
 Don't make it worse by using bad